 Zinc nor L-carnosine have not been shown to support HSP expression by themselves, but the combined chelate form of zinc carnosine does support HSP activity for reasons that are still unclear.

-A variety of other health benefits may exist for supplementing with zinc carnosine:
+A variety of other health benefits may exist from supplementing with zinc carnosine.